What is the Emergency Medicine Action Fund?

 How is the EMAF different than current emergency medicine advocacy efforts?

-In addition to expanding the efforts of the ACEP staff in Washington, DC, the Action Fund allows us to engage some of the most prominent and influential law firms and consultants, including Alston & Bird and Health Policy Alternatives.
+In addition to expanding the efforts of the ACEP staff in Washington, DC, the Action Fund allows us to engage some of the most prominent and influential law firms and consultants, including Holland & Knight.
 These firms are known and respected for their regulatory expertise, comprehensive understanding of complex reimbursement issues, and their ability to research and identify effective means of communicating the value of emergency medicine to important stakeholders.
-All of these consultants, including Hart Health Strategies, have been critical players in health policy for more than 20 years.
-These relationships will be vital in our commitment to influence necessary change in the years ahead.
+They have been critical players in health policy for more than 20 years, and these relationships will be vital in our commitment to influence necessary change in the years ahead.

 How does the EM Action Fund differ from NEMPAC?